elastic/kibana/packages/kbn-plugin-generator/README.md

   - `yarn build`

     Build a distributable archive of your plugin.
+IMPORTANT: change kibana version in package.json to match required target!

   - `yarn test:browser`